The Protégé

 The Protégé is a 2021 American action thriller film directed by Martin Campbell, written by Richard Wenk, and starring Maggie Q, Michael Keaton, Samuel L. Jackson, Patrick Malahide, David Rintoul, Ori Pfeffer, Ray Fearon, Caroline Loncq, and Robert Patrick.
 The film is about Anna, who was rescued as a child by the legendary assassin Moody, and is now the world's most skilled contract killer.
-However, when Moody is brutally killed, she vows revenge for the man who taught her everything she knows.
-The film was released on August 20, 2021 by Lionsgate.
+When Moody is brutally killed, she vows revenge for the man who taught her everything she knows.
+The film was released on August 20, 2021, by Lionsgate.
 It received mixed reviews from critics and grossed $8 million at the box office.

 Plot

 In 1991, international assassin Moody Dutton discovers a child named Anna in the aftermath of a gang massacre in Da Nang, Vietnam.
-Thirty years later, Moody has raised Anna as his apprentice, while she runs a rare book shop in London as a cover.
+Thirty years later, Moody has raised Anna as his apprentice and adopted daughter, while she runs a rare book shop in London as a cover.

-After celebrating Moody’s 70th birthday at his English manor, Anna gives him a guitar owned by Albert King, and he asks her to track down a person of interest named Lucas Hayes.
+Following a successful assassination in Romania, Anna returns home where an ill Moody shows her his headquarters under a barn next to the English manor where he lives.
+After celebrating Moody's 70th birthday Anna gives him a Flying V guitar owned by Albert King.
+He then asks her to track down a person of interest named Lucas Hayes.
 Anna enlists her contact Benny to investigate Lucas, and encounters the mysterious Michael Rembrandt at her bookstore.
-Soon after, Anna finds Moody and Benny murdered, recovers files Moody hid from his killers, and survives a hit at her store.
+Soon after, Anna finds Moody, his housekeeper, and Benny murdered.
+She recovers files Moody hid from his killers, and survives a hit at her store, killing those sent to assassinate her.

-The files indicate that Lucas’s father Edward was a past target killed by Moody in Da Nang.
-Anna travels there and convinces old associate Billy Boy to help her confront Jossino Vohl, Edward’s business partner who took over their company after Edward's death.
+The files indicate that Lucas's father Edward was a past target killed by Moody in Da Nang.
+Anna travels there and convinces old associate Billy Boy to help her confront Jossino Vohl, Edward's business partner who took over their company after Edward's death.
 She meets with Vohl and his lawyer, Duquet, but Duquet unexpectedly kills Vohl and takes Anna prisoner, demanding to know why she is seeking Hayes.
-During her captivity, she is visited again by Rembrandt; it is revealed that Rembrandt and Duquet are rivals working for the same man.
-He tells her he was not involved in Moody's death or the shooting at her store, but that she should drop her quest to find Lucas.
+During her captivity and torture, she is visited again by Rembrandt.
+It is revealed that Rembrandt and Duquet are rivals working for the same man.
+He tells her he was not involved in Moody's death or the shooting at her store, but she should drop her quest to find Lucas.